github/copilot-codespaces-demo/README.md

 Our goal is to provide a self-serve, one-click Copilot experience that will be hosted on Codespaces.

 ## What to Expect
 In the GitHub Copilot+Codespaces Demo, you are in charge.
-GitHub Copilot tries to understand your intent and to generate the best code it can, but the code it suggests may not always work, or even make sense.
-While we are working hard to make GitHub Copilot better, code suggested by GitHub Copilot should be carefully tested, reviewed, and vetted, like any other code.

 ## FAQ